-The sold-out 2017 Asia Privacy Forum focused on finding growth potential amid the seismic changes on the global data protection landscape.
+Want to know what to expect at the 2018 IAPP Asia Privacy Forum?
+Read through this overview of the sold-out 2017 event, which focused on finding growth potential amid the seismic changes on the global data protection landscape.

 An expanded program of workshops and conference sessions dove into adapting to the GDPR, thriving in the expanding APEC (Asia Pacific Economic Cooperation) cross-border data exchange system, and many other strategic and operational issues.